semantic-notes/semantic-notes.github.io/README.md

 # Semantic Notes (OWL/SKOS · PWA · Firebase)

-Semantic, AI‑assisted note‑taking for ontologies and vocabularies.
+Semantic, AI‑assisted ontology building for OWL and SKOS.

 - Preserves dual IRIs for canonical and alternate identifiers
-- Stores notes as W3C Web Annotations
 - Provides RDFS/SHACL checks for consistency
 - Offers optional OWL RL inference
-- Synchronizes notes offline via Firebase
+- Synchronizes data offline via Firebase

 These capabilities must remain supported when extending the codebase.

 This project is a proof‑of‑concept for a client‑side web application that lets you create and manage ontologies and vocabularies using OWL and SKOS.
-Notes are stored as Web Annotations and attached directly to classes, properties and individuals.
+Annotations are recorded as RDF triples using annotation or note properties.
 A pluggable reasoning layer provides basic RDFS/SHACL checks and rule‑based suggestions, and the user can opt into richer OWL RL inference.
 A Firebase backend offers synchronization and offline persistence, while the application is deployed as a static Progressive Web App via GitHub Pages.